samoturk/openmolDB/INSTALL.md

 Then deploy it as you would any other Django project.

-Set servername variable in openmoldb/views.py to the name of your server.
+In openmoldb/views.py set variables under "Some settings" to either False or True.
 Have a look at settings.py and set your database engine, time zone, etc.

 ## Bulk addition of molecules